-Employer-sponsored health insurance will probably be the right option for you, but there are enough exceptions that you’ll want to think about it carefully before deciding to enroll.
+Employer-sponsored health insurance may be the right option for you, but there are exceptions to consider before deciding to enroll.

 Employer Health Insurance in America

 Healthcare in America comes largely in the form of employer-sponsored health insurance.
-More than half of the American population under the age of 65 receives employer health insurance, instead of through their own efforts or through a government program.
+More than half of Americans under 65 receive employer health insurance, instead of through their own efforts or a government program.

-If health insurance benefits are important to you, you’re not alone.
-According to one major study, better health insurance is the most important consideration for job applicants other than salary.
-All in all, health insurance benefits are a consideration for 9 out of 10 workers.
+If health insurance benefits matter to you, you’re not alone.
+According to one major study, better health insurance is the most important consideration for job applicants after salary.1 All in all, health insurance benefits are a consideration for 9 out of 10 workers.
 It’s also the most expensive benefit an employer can provide.

 When Can You Get Employer-Sponsored Health Insurance?

-Waiting Period: The waiting period for health insurance from employers can last as long as 90 days.
+The waiting period for health insurance from employers can’t last more than 90 days.
 That’s a choice that your employer has to make when choosing and paying for insurance.

 Are You Eligible for Employer Health Insurance?